 Sign 5: He’s in the red.

+This alone, doesn’t mean that he is not the one.
 Although money is not the most important aspect of a relationship, it is the number one reason for divorce.
 And if marriage is a possibility with the man you’re dating, observe his attitude toward money, his spending habits and his commitment to tithe.

 Each will give you clues on what to expect should you become his wife.
 If he’s a creature that flings credit cards at every turn, that’s your clue to dig a little deeper.
 Otherwise, entering into marriage with debt, money issues and financial troubles will surely have you walking down the aisle toward the altar of disaster.